Senior Administration Coordinator

 Share a little about yourself.

 I was born and raised in the central valley of California.
-Though I lived in the city, I was surrounded by agriculture and plenty of horse ranches.
 My mother’s love of animals, especially horses, stirred my interest as a young child.
 I quickly grew a passion for horses and their ability to not only learn but to teach.
 I was hooked.
-I began helping my mother at a ranch in my early teens, where in exchange for my mother and I cleaning stalls, I began riding lessons.
+I began helping my mother at a ranch in my early teens, where in exchange for my mother and I cleaning stalls, I began riding lessons while my mother became a CHA Certified Riding Instructor.

-My parents bought me my first horse when I was a freshman in high school after working hard to finish all my CHA level lessons.
-He is a big, handsome leopard Appaloosa/Warmblood gelding named Aragorn.
-In typical Appaloosa fashion, he is a giant ham and loves attention.
-He has more personality than some people.
-Also, he is a ‘dressage drop out’ as he didn’t quite fit the bill as a dressage horse, which I find ironic.
-When my parents purchased Aragorn, I did not own a saddle, so I did a lot of bareback riding.
+My parents purchased my first horse when I was a freshman in high school, after I had worked hard to finish all my CHA level lessons.
+He is a big, handsome leopard Appaloosa cross gelding, named Aragorn.
+In typical Appaloosa fashion, he is a giant ham and loves attention and has more personality than some people!
+Also, he is a ‘dressage drop out’ as he didn’t quite fit the bill as a dressage horse, which I find ironic for many reasons.
 Aragorn and I connected immediately upon our first meeting and have been bonded ever since.

 Over the years, we have enjoyed Western riding, some English riding and jumping, and trail riding.
 However, I enjoy our casual bareback rides the most.
-He will be 27 years young this year, and still lives out in California with my parents.
-I will be forever grateful for all the care and love that my parents continue to provide for him.
+Aragorn still lives in California with my parents, and I will be forever grateful for all the care and love that my parents continue to provide for him.